Costa Favolosa Cruise Review

 White Silent party: This party was new to us, and it felt a little bizarre, but we found it to be a lot of fun.
 Each guest had a set of headphones, and there were 3 DJs with three different types of music: 80’s, Spanish, and contemporary.
 Each guest was able to decide which music they wanted to dance with.
 It was really fun to see people dancing to different tunes.

-Costa’s 75th birthday party: I’m afraid this was probably the least successful of the parties, it was still fun but not as wild as the others.
+Costa’s 75th birthday party: I’m afraid this was probably the least successful of the parties; it was still fun but not as wild as the others.
 Maybe because it was towards the end of the cruise and people were all partied out.

-The Shows
+The shows

 The shows on this special sailing were really good.
-There were two special guests in particular on board for the Costa Club cruise.
+There were two special guests on board for the Costa Club cruise.
 The first and most famous was Tony Hadley, the lead singer of the 80’s band Spandau Ballet.
 He performed on the last sea day night, and his show was quite phenomenal.
-He sang some of the Spandau classic songs like Gold and Through the Barricades, and we really loved it.
+He sang some of the Spandau classic songs like Gold and Through the Barricades, and we loved it.
 The other passengers were really happy with the show, too.

 Tony Hadley on board Costa Favolosa